fardinabir/Docker_for_DevOps/twork Namespace with bridge network.md

 ip addr add 192.168.0.3/24 dev gveth
 ```

-It can't be /32. if we provide the cidr with /32, routing to the internet will fail

 ## Add the routing information via bridge
 We need to add bridge ip address to the route table of namespace
 ```